Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark

 \section{Related Work}

-For years, the primary focus of Entity Linking studies were constrained to English-only and fixed-KB settings \cite{ling2015design,fevry2020empirical,relic,genre}.
-Cross-Lingual Entity Linking (XEL) was introduced to link non-English mentions to English KBs. \cite{mcnamee-etal-2011-cross,ji2015overview} Recently, \citet{el100} introduced \textbf{Multilingual Entity Linking}, a more general formulation to link mentions from any language to a language-agnostic KB.
-Their Mewsli-9 multilingual benchmark alleviates the language bias in general EL to some extent, but many languages including Chinese are not yet covered.
+For years, the primary focus of entity linking studies were constrained to English-only and fixed-KB \cite{ling2015design,fevry2020empirical,relic,genre}.
+Cross-lingual entity linking was introduced to link non-English mentions to English KBs \cite{mcnamee-etal-2011-cross,ji2015overview}.
+Recently, \citet{el100} introduced \textbf{Multilingual Entity Linking}, a more general formulation to link mentions from any language to a language-agnostic KB.
+Their Mewsli-9 multilingual benchmark alleviates the language bias in general EL to some extent, but many languages including Chinese are not covered.

-\textbf{Zero-Shot Entity Linking} was proposed by \citet{zeshel}, with an English zero-shot EL dataset published.
-Mewsli-9 has a zero-shot slice of 3,198 multilingual mentions, though only hyperlinked texts in Wikinews are included.
-Zero-shot EL on temporally evolving KBs has been less discussed.
-To this end, \citet{hoffart2014discovering} proposed EL on emerging entities, but the dataset is also English-only.
-In this work, we present the first non-English zero-shot EL dataset focusing on emerging entities.
+\textbf{Zero-Shot Entity Linking} was proposed by \citet{zeshel}, with an English zero-shot EL dataset.
+Mewsli-9 has a zero-shot slice of 3,198 multilingual mentions, but only contains Wikinews hyperlinks.
+Zero-shot EL on temporally evolving KBs is less discussed.
+To this end, \citet{hoffart2014discovering} proposed EL on emerging entities, but the dataset is English-only.
+In this work, we present the first non-English zero-shot EL dataset on emerging entities.

-\textbf{Few-Shot Entity Linking} was frequently studied recently. \citet{provatorova-2021-robustness} suggested that it is possible to obtain high accuracy on popular EL datasets by merely learning the prior, and released ShadowLink test set whose ``Shadow'' subset is similar with our few-shot setting, but only available in English. \citet{ling2021} discovered that current EL systems significantly under-perform on tail entities, and released AmbER test sets for this task.
-Their dataset is English-only and generated by filling pre-defined templates with KB attributes. \citet{tsai-roth-2016-cross} has a cross-lingual ``hard'' subset similar to our setting, but the corpus domain is limited to Wikipedia.
+\textbf{Few-Shot Entity Linking} was frequently studied in recent years. \citet{provatorova-2021-robustness} suggested that high accuracy on previous EL datasets can be obtained by merely learning the prior, and released ShadowLink test set whose ``Shadow'' subset is similar to our few-shot setting, but only available in English. \citet{ling2021} discovered that current EL systems significantly under-perform on tail entities, and released AmbER test sets.
+Their dataset is English-only and generated by filling pre-defined templates with KB attributes. \citet{tsai-roth-2016-cross} has a cross-lingual ``hard'' subset similar to our setting, but only contains Wikipedia hyperlinks.
 In this work, we present the first non-English, human-calibrated few-shot EL dataset with better syntactic diversity.